tc39/test262/INTERPRETING.md

 directory.
 In order to execute Test262 tests, runtimes must observe the following semantics.

+**Note** When these instructions change in any substantive way, the `version` property of the JSON-formatted `package.json` file will be incremented.
+In this way, consumers who are transitioning between revisions of Test262 can more easily determine the cause of new test failures.

 ## Test Execution

 Test262 tests are only valid under the runtime environment conditions described